 CHAPTER CONCLUSION

 This chapter provides a consolidation of available coal quality data (primarily chemical) and its potential use pertaining to the coalfields of southern Africa.
-It is evident that the South African coal deposits are far better documented compared to the other southern African countries.
+It is evident that the South African coal deposits are far better documented than those of the other southern African countries.
 However, overall, an in-depth understanding of coal formation as well as petrographic data is generally lacking for southern African coal deposits compared to northern hemisphere counterparts.
 This book does not intend to provide petrographic data for the region, but rather aims to enhance the general understanding of coal formation and petrographic composition (via the photographic plates) in this Gondwana region.

 Natural gas, potential shale gas, and coal bed methane (CBM) deposits have been omitted from the discussion as there currently are no extraction points in southern Africa for the latter two, and natural gas occurrence is beyond the scope of this book.
 Natural gas extraction occurs in Mozambique’s Pande gas field, and along the west coast of southern Africa, with further exploration being conducted elsewhere.
 Shale gas exploration is occurring in the MKB of South Africa, and CBM exploration is ongoing in Botswana.
 Cole et al. (1998) and Geel et al. (1992) provide some recent information on the shale gas deposits of South Africa.

-For those interested in a broader geological explanation, contextualising the Karoo Basin sediments in the southern African geological context, Truswell (1977), Catuneanu et al. (2005), and McCarthy and Rubridge (2005) are recommended readings.
+For those interested in a broader geological explanation, contextualising the Karoo Basin sediments in the southern African geological context, Truswell (1977), Catuneanu et al. (2005), and McCarthy and Rubridge [Rubidge?]
+(2005) are recommended readings.